Library prosa.analysis.abstract.restricted_supply.bounded_bi.fp

 Assume that jobs have bounded non-preemptive segments.

-... and that it respects the scheduling policy.
+Furthermore, assume that the schedule respects the scheduling policy.

 Recall that busy_intervals_are_bounded_by is an abstract notion.
 Hence, we need to introduce interference and interfering workload.
 We will use the restricted-supply instantiations.